Guide · Educational

 WhatsApp-native tools (Quickler)

 Quickler delivers any inspection workflow in WhatsApp.
 No app install, no login for the engineer.
 The workflow arrives as a message; the engineer responds as they would to any message.
 Voice notes transcribed automatically.
 Photos attached directly.
-PDF generated at the end.
+A shareable web report and permanent record at the end, with optional PDF export.
 Dashboard shows red and amber items live.
-Per-firm pricing starts at £50 per month. no per-seat cost that rises with headcount.
+Pricing is 20 pounds per active user per month, and dormant users are free, so you only pay for who works rather than for headcount.
 Setup to first live inspection in under a week.

 The WhatsApp approach addresses the adoption problem directly: the engineer does not need to change their behaviour to use a new app.
 The inspection arrives in the channel already open on their phone.